25-MDDN242/25-data-mapping-hayley-c/README.md

 | input_new4 | ![Daisy image for AI](https://inaturalist-open-data.s3.amazonaws.com/photos/40713926/medium.jpeg) | © Kat | [iNaturalist Canada](https://www.inaturalist.org/photos/40713926) |
 | input_new5 | [!Dasiy image for AI](https://inaturalist-open-data.s3.amazonaws.com/photos/21365414/medium.jpg) | © ࣪࣪tobypcr| [iNaturalist](https://www.inaturalist.org/photos/40713926) |
 | input_new6 | ![Daisy image for AI](https://inaturalist-open-data.s3.amazonaws.com/photos/508624440/medium.jpg) | 	© 林棋欽 | [愛自然-臺灣(iNaturalist Taiwan)](https://www.inaturalist.org/photos/508624440) |

-### Masks & AI Training
-With my early iterations of my pixel filter, I found it particularly important for the masks to be very neat

 #### Filter Development
 Using some of my own photos of flowers, I explored the mechanics of the code, creating a pointalism inspired filter before deciding on the idea of how technology distorts our view of nature, using the following images as precedents.